Building Dotty with Intellij IDEAEdit this page on GitHub

 Next, you select the version of the JDK that this project relies on and verify that you have selected 1.8 (assuming its installed on your local machine).
 Otherwise, specify it by pressing New.

-On the final window we must select which modules we can import.
-Here, we are presented with the full list of SBT projects
+Next we must select which modules we can import.
+IDEA version 2017.1 and earlier presents the full list of SBT modules

 that are defined in Dotty.
-You can either select all (expect performance degradation by IDEA if you select all) or
+You can either select all (expect performance degradation if you select all) or

 select only the